123medina123/react-accuweather/README.md

 # React Weather
-A simple weather app built with React, Redux and Accuweather api </br>
+A drag and drop(uses react-dnd lib) weather app built with React, Redux and Accuweather api </br>
 home assignment from Herolo company